-A Source Water Assessment was conducted by the West Virginia Bureau for Public Health (WVBPH).
-The intake that supplies drinking water to the City of Hurricane has a higher susceptibility to contamination, due to the sensitive nature of surface water supplies and the potential contaminant sources identified within the area.
-This does not mean that this intake will become contaminated only that conditions are such that the surface water could be impacted by a potential contaminant source.
+The West Virginia Bureau for Health conducted a source water assessment in 2003.
+The intake that supplies drinking water to City of Hurricane has a higher susceptibility to contamination, due to the sensitive nature of surface water supplies and the potential contaminant sources identified within the area.
+This does not mean that this intake will become contaminated, only that conditions are such that the surface water could be impacted by a potential contaminant source.
 Future contamination may be avoided by implementing protective measures.
 The source water assessment report which contains more information is available for review or a copy will be provided to you at our office during business hours or from the WVBPH 304-558-2981.